 Keep One Room Sacred

 This is for sanity's sake.
 The most obvious room for this tip is your own bedroom.
 Trust me, my life transformed when I started making my bed every day, complete with useless throw pillows.
 It has become my morning ritual, right up there with brushing my teeth.
 Take out any kids' toys that snuck in your room, make your bed, and close the door behind you.
 Whenever the house feels like a whirlwind of paper crafts, crayons, blocks, and trucks, sneak away and peek at your room.
-Yep, still sane.
+Ah, peace and sanity.

 Fold it, sort it, and put it away the moment it gets out of the dryer.
-It will take you under five minutes.
 If you let it sit, it will grow into an intimidating pile and multiply until you have to call the National Guard for backup.
 (True story.
 I saw it in a movie once.)

 Figure Out What You Can Let Go